The Best Opportunity to Watch & Photograph Wolves & Winter Wildlife in Their Natural Habitat!

 You won't find more impressive guides for your wolf and wildlife photo adventure.
 Our Expedition Leaders are naturalists and accomplished photographers, with in-depth knowledge of Yellowstone's wolves and their habitat.
 Our guides are in constant communication with local wolf researchers, allowing our small group to have the most up-to-date, insider knowledge of wolf locations and activities.
 Our Yellowstone Photo Expedition Leaders have been guiding in this region for an average of eight years, and they receive additional training and resources from WWF’s top scientists.
 We can proudly state that they are the guides called upon to train and teach other local guides.
 Read our Expedition Leader bios and traveler comments regarding the quality of our leaders.

-Drawing on our years of experience in the area, we've arranged personal time with three of the country's premier wolf and wildlife photographers and videographers.
-We spend a full day in the field with Jason Savage, who is at your side to share tips on how to capture the best shots of these often-elusive animals, including how to use your telephoto lens to its best advantage.
-Jason will also share a slideshow presentation with us.
+Drawing on our years of experience in the area, we've arranged personal time with two of the country's premier wolf and wildlife photographers and videographers.
 We'll visit the gallery of famed local naturalist/photographer Dan Hartman, who joins us for an outing in the Lamar Valley where we’ll have our best chance to see wolves in their natural environment.
 And we'll be joined for lunch by Emmy Award-winning wildlife cinematographer Bob Landis, a legendary filmmaker in the Yellowstone region.

 - Custom-Outfitted Vehicles Built for Wildlife Viewing

-- Exclusive Two-Hour Scenic Flyover of Yellowstone National Park
+- Exclusive Hour-Long Scenic Flyover of Yellowstone National Park

 Enjoy a very rare opportunity to see wildlife migration routes and gain perspective on the scope and diversity of this protected wolf/wildlife habitat.
-Our custom-designed flight in a chartered fixed-wing Kodak 100 plane is a special privilege, as commercial scenic flights are rarely permitted over the park.
-With just six travelers plus our Expedition Leader, everyone gets a window seat on this 9-passenger plane.
+Our custom-designed one-hour helicopter flight is a special privilege, as commercial scenic flights are rarely permitted over the park.
+With just six travelers plus our Expedition Leader, everyone gets a window seat.